Hsu Hsin-liang: Political career

 After the 2004 presidential election, Hsu, in protest of what he saw as an unfair election, arrived at Ketagalan Boulevard (in front of the presidential palace) on the night of March 24 and staged a three-day hunger strike.
 He believed firmly that Chen Shui-bian cheated in the election and thought he was now fighting for democracy, just as he did two decades ago.

 In July 2004, he founded the Taiwan Democratic School, which is aimed at "promoting a new democratic movement to sustain Taiwan's young democracy."
 It has advocated unity within the Pan-Blue Alliance.

 In December 2004 he made an unsuccessful run in the Legislative Yuan election as an independent in the Taipei City South constituency.
 His platform opposed a NT$610.8 billion arms purchase from the U.S. and supported opening three direct links.
 Until 2006, Hsu and another two former chairman of DPP, Shih and Lin, also left DPP due to dissatisfaction with Chen's policies and corruptions.

 However, after the KMT won a two-thirds majority of seats in the Legislative Yuan in 2008, Hsu became concerned about the party reverting to authoritarianism.
 Hsu then came out to support DPP candidate Frank Hsieh in the 2008 presidential election even though he had been connected with the pan-blue coalition camp during much of the period Chen Shui-bian served as president.
-After Chen left the office, Hsu backed to DPP.
+After Chen left the office, Hsu backed the DPP.
 He has also been seen at events organized by the DPP since 2008.
 On March 25, 2011, he registered to participate in the DPP's primary to select the party's candidate for the 2012 presidential election.
 In April 2012, Hsu was nominated as a candidate for the DPP chairperson election to be held in May 2012, but lost.